 How do you deal with topics that are sensitive yet important to you?
-Our daily interactions can hold pivotal moments, with outcomes that affect the quality of our relationships, careers and life.
-This book helps us to identify and effectively conduct “crucial conversations”, so we can overcome difficult or sensitive issues, to improve results and achieve our desired outcomes.
-In this summary, we’re going to give a synopsis of the 7 principles of crucial conversations.
+Your daily interactions can hold pivotal moments, with outcomes that affect the quality of your relationships, careers and life.
+This book by Kerry Patterson et. al. helps you to identify and effectively conduct “crucial conversations”, so you can overcome difficult or sensitive issues, to improve results and achieve your desired outcomes.
+In this free version of the Crucial Conversations summary, you’ll learn the 7 principles of crucial conversations.

 Crucial conversations involve 3 key components: high stakes, differing views, and strong emotions.
 They may not involve big issues, but their outcomes can affect the quality of our lives.
 For example, an innocent remark to your neighbor about their late night (noisy) parties can unexpectedly degenerate into a shouting match; overnight, your two families end up in a “cold war”, and both sides are unhappy.